mikewarot/Bitgrid_python/README.md

 Status: prototype focused on bitwise ops (&, |, ^, ~), shifts (<<, >>), add/sub, and multiply via shift-and-add.
 Signed math is supported by prefixing widths with 's' (e.g., a:s8).

 Important: Grid width and height must be even (A/B parity preserved across the array).
-The emulator evaluates each cell via 16‑bit truth tables (LUT-first), allowing any function of up to 4 inputs per output.
+The emulator evaluates each cell via 16‑bit truth tables (LUT-only), allowing any function of up to 4 inputs per output.

 ## Quick start